 But take note that you’ll need to clean the brush roll regularly as hair strands will wrap around the brush roll.

 This is a must do for all vacuums with a roller brush.

 The option to use this as a handheld allowed consumers to use this on their computers, tables, chairs, bathrooms and various other places other than floors and it is a money saving tool because you don’t have to buy 2 separate vacuums.

 Overall consumers were happy with the performance of this 2-in-1 stick vacuum.
 But there are some issues with this vacuums, specifically quality control issues.

 You can buy this 2-in-1 stick vacuum for less than $30.
 And it’ll be eligible to their free 2-day shipping if you join Prime.

 Another option would be buying direct from DirtDevil but it isn’t available as of the moment.

 This stick vac would be great for people looking for a lightweight vacuum that will work well on hardwood and low pile carpet.

-This is a great tool for homes with expensive wood flooring like Hickory because the motorized brush can be turned off and on depending on your need.
 A bonus with this is that you can take off the stick and floor to and turn this to a hand vac.